loopj/home-assistant-vantage/README.md

 ## Prerequisites

-If your Vantage controller has authentication enabled (most do by default) you'll need to know the username and password to continue.
-If you don't have your username and password, it is easy to reset them if you have physical access to the controller, do a google search for "vantage infusion reset password".
+If your Vantage controller requires authentication (most do by default) you'll need to know a username and password to continue.

+If you don't know your username and password, you can reset the password for the *administrator* user if you have physical access to the controller.
+When resetting your password, it will revert to the serial number of your controller.
 Alternatively, if you are working with a Vantage dealer, they can provide these credentials.

+If you aren't using the default *administrator* user, ensure that the following permissions are enabled for your user: *Read State*, *Write State*, *Read Config*.

 ## Installation